nicfitzgerald/nicfitzgerald.dev/src/pages/blog/intro.md

 This will be used as the introduction to my blog.
 I will be writing about anything and everything - my coding journey, book reviews, and just general life.

+> I promise I'm going to get to this!

 ## Credits

 My quotes from various Brandon Sanderson works, namely from Stormlight Archive.
 My picture is [this sweet raccoon](https://unsplash.com/photos/black-and-white-animal-on-green-grass-during-daytime-P7Tn-_IbrKI) by [Marcus Dietachmair](https://unsplash.com/@marcus_d).